kylehoehns/go-baseball/README.md

 # Go Baseball

 I signed up to help coach my daughter's tball team and realized I needed an easy way to automatically create a batting order and assign fielding positions for each game.
-I also wanted each player to never play the same position in the same game and never wanted a player to play in the outfield two innings in a row.
+I also wanted each player to never play the same position in the same game and wanted each player to play in separate "groups" on defense.
+The field can be grouped into two by placing P, 1B, 2B, and RF into one group, while SS, 3B, LF, CF are another.
+Between batters, players rotate positions within that group.

 This tool is a simple generator to help coaches assign players to a batting order and fielding positions during a game of baseball.